The 10 Best Social Media Speakers of 2013

-This passion of mine took a back-seat to running my swimming pool company from 2002-2010, but gratefully over the past 3 years I’ve had the opportunity to get back to my roots and speak at many social media/marketing conferences, workshops, and company events.
+This passion of mine took a backseat to running my swimming pool company from 2002-2010, but gratefully over the past 3 years I’ve had the opportunity to get back to my roots and speak at many social media/marketing conferences (like Keynoting Social Media Marketing World above), workshops, and company events.
 Even better, over this time period, I’ve had the tremendous opportunity of listening to some pretty amazing speakers—all with unique styles and strengths—and all with their own story to tell.

 The Best Social Media Speakers of 2013